cocaine/cocaine-docs/doc/api_cplusplus.md

 ```

 ####then
-Method binds callback which will be called on data from the remote end of stream.
+Method binds callback which will be called on data from the remote end of the stream.
 Also this call invalidates generator limiting its use until callback return.
 Callback is called on the first chunk of data, then `next()`-call is used to get data into the program.

 ```cpp
 template<class F> typename detail::future::unwrapped_result<F, generator<Args...>&>::type then(F&& callback)